 Safeguarding elephants means understanding the dynamics of a society, the incorporation of this foundation of knowledge into conservation practices and the raising of the public consciousness.
 ElephantVoices makes the sharing of this information a priority.

-In early 2011 ElephantVoices launched "Elephant Partners", an elephant conservation project based in the Maasai Mara ecosystem.
-The goal of Elephant Partners is to develop a working model for citizens to monitor and protect elephants.
-Read more about Elephant Partners here - and follow this initiative through Elephant Partners on Facebook.
+In early 2011, ElephantVoices launched "Elephant Partners", an elephant conservation project based in the Maasai Mara ecosystem, Kenya.
+The goal of Elephant Partners was to develop a working model for citizens to monitor and protect elephants, partly by providing the authorities with information related to the movements of the Mara elephants.
+Read more about Elephant Partners here - and read the main report from this project published in April 2016 here.